ItsLiyua/dots/README.md

 - [ ] resolute: Add OpenRGB
 - [ ] rpi5-2: Add actual for budgeting
 - [ ] rpi5-2: Paperless NGX
-- [x] rpi5-1: NFS for music and such
+- [x] eros: NFS for music and such
 - [ ] common: auto symlink `~/nix` to `/etc/nixos`
 - [ ] liyua.moe: configure traefik subdomains in the files of the services they represent using custom module